How to Prioritize Your UX Metrics for Business Success

-UX metrics provide a framework for evaluating performance, using a combination of interactions and perceptions.
-Capturing interactions, such as click, scroll, and search, measures what people do.
-Capturing perceptions, measures how people think and feel.
+UX metrics provide a framework for evaluating performance using a combination of interactions and perceptions.
+Interactions measure what people do, while perceptions measure how people think and feel.

-It's best to have team-wide consensus on the goals and a narrow set of metrics to match.
+Having a team-wide consensus on the goals and a narrow set of metrics to match is best.
 Common objectives UX can contribute to include customer satisfaction, loyalty, innovation, new product growth, efficiency, and profitability.

 In general, UX designers break down their metrics into three priority levels.
-Priority one represents those key indicators of company-wide goals that UX has a hand in.
+Priority one represents those critical indicators of company-wide goals in which UX has a hand in.
 Priority two metrics are more focused on user experience.
 Priority three indicators have a much smaller impact on the product and company, although they may feed into priority two.

 The most important metrics in UX depend on the company's goals, the stage of the project, and the UX project itself.